saratbarros/Techdegree_Project_2/README.md

 # Techdegree_Project_2
- Unit 2 Project - Responsive Design
+ Unit 2 Project - Mobile-first Responsive Layout
 - *Final Grade:* **Exceeds Expectations**

 ## About the project
-- Responsive layout build with a mobile-first approach.
-- This projects uses HTML, CSS and the introductions of media queries.
+- Designing web pages that look and function well on multiple screen sizes is an essential skill for a web developer.
+Using HTML, CSS, and responsive design, you'll create a mobile-first web page with a layout that adjusts to fit mobile phones, tablets, and desktop displays.